Guest Health, Safety, and Conduct Policy

 WE RESERVE THE RIGHT TO DENY BOARDING TO ANY GUEST EXHIBITING SYMPTOMS OF COMMUNICABLE DISEASE(S), INCLUDING COVID-19, OR WHOSE HEALTH SCREENING RESULTS SHOW THEY MAY HAVE CONTRACTED SUCH A DISEASE(S).
 BOARDING MAY ALSO BE DENIED TO THOSE PERSONS WE DEEM, IN OUR SOLE DISCRETION, TO BE A CLOSE CONTACT OR IN THE TRAVEL PARTY OF ANY GUEST EXHIBITING SYMPTOMS OF COMMUNICABLE DISEASE, INCLUDING SOME OR ALL OF THAT GUEST’S TRAVELING PARTY.

-Please consult our Privacy Notice for information on how we will securely collect, retain, store and share, as may be applicable, guests’ health information.
+Please consult our Privacy Notice for information on how we will securely collect, retain, store, and share guests’ health information, as may be applicable.

 Mandatory Preboarding Testing and Screening